Project Settings and Setup

-Settings owns the configuration that makes the rest of a project useful.
-Use it for brand setup, monitor management, access, and owned-source tracking foundations.
+Project Settings owns the configuration that makes the rest of a project useful.
+Use the Project Settings hub to open focused setup views for project details, brand setup, segment management, Content Studio defaults, perception settings, tracking setup, and access.

 • Brand setup -- the primary brand, competitors, domains, aliases, and reanalysis actions

-• Monitors -- segment or campaign-like monitoring scopes, their models, cadence, geography, language, and status
+• Segments -- market, language, or campaign-like evidence scopes, their models, cadence, geography, language, and status

 • Project access -- the people and teams who can work in the project

-If a configuration changes how evidence is collected or interpreted, it usually belongs in Settings.
+If a configuration changes how evidence is collected or interpreted, it usually belongs in Project Settings.

-A monitor is the scope for a body of prompt evidence.
-It can behave like a segment, campaign, region, language, market, or recurring research programme.
+A segment is the scope for a body of prompt evidence.
+It can behave like a campaign, region, language, market, or recurring research programme.

 Examples: